vladimirjuhas/sp-dev-docs/docs/solution-guidance/Introducing-the-PnP-Provisioning-Engine.md

 To use the PowerShell extensions for SharePoint Online or SharePoint, go to [PnP PowerShell overview](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps),and install the OfficeDev PnP Core PowerShell extensions.

-After you have connected your PowerShell environment to Office 365 by using the **Connect-SPOnline** cmdlet, you can use the following PowerShell cmdlet: `Get-SPOProvisioningTemplate -Out "PnP-Provisioning-File.xml"`.
+After you have connected your PowerShell environment to Office 365 by using the **Connect-SPOnline** cmdlet, you can use the following PowerShell cmdlet: `Get-PnPProvisioningTemplate -Out "PnP-Provisioning-File.xml"`.

 The `–Out` argument instructs the cmdlet about where to save the provisioning template.